codewithpatch/indra-test/README.md

 ## Install Dependencies
 1. Make sure you have Python 3.9 or higher installed.
+2. Clone the repository into yor local machine.
+3. Create a virtual environment by running the following command:
+    ```bash
+    python -m venv venv
+    source venv/bin/activate
+    ```
-2. Install the dependencies by running the following command:
+4. Install the dependencies by running the following command:
     ```bash
     pip install -r requirements.txt
     ```